FancyPixel/fancypixel.github.io/source/_posts/2015-01-28-react-plus-flux-backed-by-rails-api.markdown

 I won't go in detail here, the task is just plain RoR.
 We'll create a Story resource and a controller that will handle the user creation.
 You'll find the complete rails app in [this repo](https://github.com/FancyPixel/small-rails).
 Moving on.

 ##CORS
 It's worth noting that the UI now will not be served by rails, it might even sit in a different server.
-There are solution that let us keep both UI ans API on the same domain, but for now we will need to enable Cross-origin resource sharing ([CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
+There are solution that let us keep both UI and API on the same domain, but for now we will need to enable Cross-origin resource sharing ([CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing)).
 We can do this by adding the [rack-cors gem](https://github.com/cyu/rack-cors) to our Gemfile and then add this in our `config/application.rb`:

 ~~~ruby
 config.middleware.insert_before 'Rack::Runtime', 'Rack::Cors' do